TexteaInc/funix-cloud/config.md

 entry = "main.py"
 ```

-This is a minimized version of `kumo.toml` for most situations.
+This is a minimized version of `funix-cloud.toml` for most situations.

 The `main` section must be exist. `name` filed is mandatory, you need to fill in the project name.